 You’ll also have to consider what your pet views as a “punishment.”
 Sure, a time-out, scolding, or taking something away from them (GIVE me back my sock, you bad dog!) is obviously a punishment.
 But, look at it from your pet’s perspective.
 If your dog loves playing in the park, clipping on the leash and going home is a punishment.
 If he doesn’t like go outside in the rain, putting him out to potty in the rain will effectively be a punishment.
 If your bird hates getting a shower, that is considered a punishment to him.
 If your cat hates going in her carrier, that is a punishment to the cat.
 Look at it from your pet’s perspective.
 Is it a consequence they’d enjoy, or one they’d dislike?

-1. Call me for a private lesson.
-I will teach you how to help your pet enjoy these things; then there will be no worries about accidentally punishing them!
-Cats can learn to enjoy their carriers; birds can learn to enjoy showers; dogs can learn to come in the park even though there’s a chance you’ll put the leash on and take them home!
+1. Contact us for some training.
+We will teach you how to help your pet enjoy these things; then there will be no worries about accidentally punishing them!
+Cats can learn to enjoy their carriers; birds can learn to enjoy showers; dogs can learn to come in the park even though there’s a chance you’ll put the leash on and take them home.

 3. Bribe.
-This is not our favorite option, but sometimes desperate times call for desperate measures, and it’s better than ruining your recall (or step-up).
-And don’t use your usual command word.
+This is not our favorite option, but sometimes desperate times call for desperate measures, and it’s better than ruining your recall (or step-up cue).
+And don’t use your usual cue word, like “come.”
 Just show the animal what you’ve got, then wait for them to approach.
 Don’t say anything.